shruti-2110/VrindaStore-Analysis/README.md

 # VrindaStore-Analysis
 Objective:
 We have created an annual sales report for Vrinda Store so that, she can understand their customers and grow more sales in the coming years.

+Following steps I have applied for the analysis:
+Step 1: Data Cleaning
+Step 2: Data Processing
+Step 3: Data Analysis

       From this Vrinda Store Analysis we found:
 -> Women are more likely to buy comapred to men (~65%)